-In accordance with the Kaufman City Charter and the State of Texas Local Government Code, the proposed FY20 Budget, for the fiscal year beginning October 1, 2019 and ending September 30, 2020, is respectfully presented for consideration.
+In accordance with the Kaufman City Charter and the State of Texas Local Government Code, the proposed FY21 Budget, for the fiscal year beginning October 1, 2020 and ending September 30, 2021, is respectfully presented for consideration.

-The proposed FY20 Budget presents, in financial terms, the plan for accomplishment of municipal objectives and serves to fulfill the City's Mission, "to enhance the quality of life of our Citizens, by providing a safe, clean environment through efficient delivery of services", during the forthcoming fiscal year.
-The essential task is to produce a balanced budget, and preparation of this document requires a comparison of the anticipated revenues with proposed programs and action plans that are based on City Council priorities, service demands, or prior project commitments.

-Although the proposed budget does not fund all departmental requests, it is designed to accomplish the City Council's goals expressed during the planning process.
+The proposed FY21 Budget presents, in financial terms, the plan for accomplishment of municipal objectives and serves to fulfill the City's Mission, "to enhance the quality of life of our Citizens, by providing a safe, clean environment through efficient delivery of services", during the forthcoming fiscal year.
+The essential task is to produce a balanced budget.
+This budget was more challenging than prior budgets due to having limited information regarding the COVID-19 Pandemic's impact on the economy.
+Preparation of this document requires a comparison of the anticipated revenues with proposed programs and action plans that are based on City Council priorities, service demands, or prior project commitments.
+Therefore, in an effort to present a fiscally responsible proposed budget, this budget does not fund all departmental requests.
+However, it is designed to accomplish the City Council's goals expressed during the planning process.
 It is further formulated on the mission, strategies, and core values identified by City Council and outlined within the City's strategy map.

-The strategy map serves as a roadmap for achieving the long-term goals and objectives articulated by City Council, and creates a solid foundation and guide for the FY20 budget, and future budgets.
+The strategy map serves as a roadmap for achieving the long-term goals and objectives articulated by City Council, and creates a solid foundation and guide for the FY21 budget, and future budgets.
 The following strategies and core values, were considered and implemented in this year's budget, and are aligned with priorities identified by Council: